richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

   - Print AppSignal logs in the parent process' STDOUT instead of to a file.
     Useful with hosting solutions such as container systems and Heroku.

--> **Note**: At this time only the Ruby agent supports this feature and the system agent which is used by the Ruby agent does not yet support this.
+-> **Note**: At this time only the Elixir agent supports this feature and the system agent which is used by the Elixir agent does not yet support this.

 ## `APPSIGNAL_LOG_PATH` / `:log_path`